Uttu: Uttu and spiders

 Thorkild Jacobsen argued that Uttu was envisioned as a spider spinning a web.
 However, the connection between Uttu and spiders, or more precisely between her name and the Akkadian word ettūtu ("spider"), is limited to a single text, and it might represent a "learned etymology" (scribal speculation), a folk etymology or simply rely on the terms being nearly homophonous.
 Two copies of the text contain slightly different versions of the same passage, "the handiwork of a spider (ettūtu) will be steady in his house," or "the handiwork of Uttu will be steady in his house."
 Ettūtu was only one of the words for spiders present in Akkadian texts, the other two being anzūzu (written ŠÈ.GUR4) and possibly lummû.
-In Sumerian, spiders were known and aš, aš5, lùm or si14.
-In Mesopotamian literature spiders are mostly attested in proverbs, with a particularly well attested one descrbing a spider (ŠÈ.GUR4) putting a ḫamitu insect in fetters and then cutting it into pieces after it acted as a witness in a lawsuit against a kuzāzu insect.
+In Sumerian, spiders were known as aš, aš5, lùm or si14.
+In Mesopotamian literature spiders are mostly attested in proverbs, with a particularly well attested one describing a spider (ŠÈ.GUR4) putting a ḫamitu insect in fetters and then cutting it into pieces after it acted as a witness in a lawsuit against a kuzāzu insect.
 Most likely the meaning of it was that an evildoer should not act as a witness.
 Another proverb mentions a spider (ettūtu) which prepared a net to catch a fly but ended up threatened itself by a lizard, possibly meaning that one responsible for evil deeds will be eventually defeated by a greater force.
 Spiders also occur as an art motif on Early Dynastic seals associated with female weavers.